 Sherlock Holmes suspects his archenemy Professor Moriarty is once again plotting something diabolical.
 Sherlock's companion, Dr. Watson, suggests Moriarty may be responsible for MI6's recent issues with their supercomputer, The Beast.

-Shortly after resolving to investigate, Sherlock receives a note from Moriarty boasting about infecting The Beast with a virus; however, he also gives him a clue—a number, .
-Sherlock determines the key to removing the virus is to find the largest Decent Number having digits.
+Shortly after resolving to investigate, Sherlock receives a note from Moriarty boasting about infecting The Beast with a virus.
+He also gives him a clue: an integer.
+Sherlock determines the key to removing the virus is to find the largest Decent Number having that number of digits.

 A Decent Number has the following properties: